bar13610/BarHacks/README.md

 # BarHacks
-Codes and samples that may help you hack the world !
+Codes and samples that may help you hack your way in the cyber industry!

 Disclaimer:
 All of the codes and guides in this repository are made for educational and professional purposes only!